 Sponsored by the Rossiyskaya Gazeta (the Russian government’s official newspaper), the Russia Beyond the Headlines (RBTH) is another good English newspaper that you can find both online or on paper.
 It is a multilingual news and information resource that offers news, comment, opinion and analysis on culture, politics, business, science, and public life in Russia.

 Perhaps, you've already heard about the Metro World News, but if you haven't, this is an international central content resource that offers a variety of news, entertainment, style and health information from around the wold, including St Petersburg Russia.
 You can find a printed version of Metro News for free at any Saint Petersburg Metro station or see a Russian version of it online.
-To help you read the online version use Google Translator.
+To help you read the online version take advantage of Google Translator.

-Find out the latest news about St Petersburg and/or Russia in general from Google News: a free news aggregator provided and operated by Google, selecting up-to-date news from thousands of publications.
+Find out the latest news about St Petersburg and/or Russia from Google News: a free news aggregator provided and operated by Google, selecting up-to-date news from thousands of publications.

 Read the hottest stories and questions about St Petersburg Russia from REDDIT: a social networking service and news website where registered community members can submit content, such as text posts or direct links.

 Founded by the Russian government, Russia Today, also known as RT, is the first Russian 24/7 English-language news channel which brings the Russian view on global news.
 Based in Moscow, it presents around-the-clock news bulletins, documentaries, talk shows, debates, sports news, and cultural programs about Russia.
 RT operates as a multilingual service with conventional channels in three languages: English, Arabic, and Spanish.
 Russia Today is for those who want to get an alternative perspective on current affairs in Russia and in the world, but with a Russian viewpoints on major global events.

-If you're looking for more Russian news and information on politics, sports, entertainments, jobs, education, tourism, lifestyle, travel, real estate, business, etc, then take also a look at the list of Russian newspapers below.
+If you're looking for more Russian news and information on politics, sports, entertainments, jobs, education, tourism, lifestyle, travel, real estate, business, etc, then take also a look at the below list of Russian newspapers.